MathieuHoude/Rocket_Elevators_GraphQL_API-/README.md

  ## INSTRUCTIONS TO FOLLOW

- ## 1 - Click link to get open Postman and access the collections needed for the queries
+ ## 1 - Click link to open Postman and access the collections needed for the queries
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/3f98d5e6a531e3025b47)